Amank7501/todolist/README.md

-Todo app developed using react, deployed on Aws ec2 using Github actions and Docker
+Todo app developed using react with javascript, deployed on Aws ec2 using Github actions and Docker